brandontrabucco/glove/README.md

 ## Preface

 In this repository, we implement a python framework using NumPy and NLTK to load and process the GloVe word embeddings into a vocabulary to be used in machine learning projects.
-Below is the origin homepage for GloVe with linkes to other sources and data files that may be interesting to read.
+Below is the original homepage for GloVe with links to other sources and data files that may be interesting to read.

 https://nlp.stanford.edu/projects/glove/